-The first thing we suggest you to do is to contact your carrier to make sure you have an active plan.
-If everything is fine and your plan with the carrier is active, try the solutions below.
+We suggest that you contact your carrier to ensure that you have an active plan.
+If everything is fine and your plan is active, try the solutions below.

 See also: How To Fix No Service On iPhone

-iPhone No Sim Card error is one of the most common Sim-related issues.
-We are going to share several effective solutions for you to try, so that you can finally get rid of this annoying error message.
+iPhone Sim Failure error is one of the most common SIM-related issues.
+We will share several effective solutions for you to get rid of this annoying error message.

 Solution No.1: Toggle Airplane Mode